 The Audiovisual Collection has a number of listening stations for sound recordings at the Kelburn Campus library.
 All campuses have headphones available for loan.
 Karori has a cassette player available, please ask at the desk.

 Microfilms and microfiches store reduced-size copies of print documents on film.
 Special equipment is needed to view them.
 The Audiovisual Collection has a microform reader, which you can use to print or scan and save them to a memory stick or H: Drive.
-The reader is located in the Kelburn library in RB502a Level 5.
+The reader is located in the Kelburn library on Level 0.

 For help using the microform reader please talk to a Library staff member or use the self help guide.